 TIM PEARSONSPRINGLAKE, Michigan PURCHASED ACOG 3.5X 35 SCOPE DUAL ILLUMINATED RED CHEVRON SIGHTED FOR A .308 USE OF TRIJION ACOG IN ARMY IS QUALITY AT ITS BEST .
 MOUNTED ON SPRINGFIELD M1A 7.62 51MM FOUND GLASS AND POINT OF AIM PERFECT FOR COYOTE HUNT.

-Brian Scearse November 7, 2014 - I used a TA31 4x32 for 5 years while on active duty.
-I had the same M16 and ACOG for my first 3 years of service and it took a lot of abuse and still stayed zeroed even after everything it went thru.
-I only had to adjust zero a few times due to the extreme change in elevations I was in, but the zero did not change by much.
-During my last 2 years of service I had recieved a brand new one my unit had recieved and deployed to Afghanistan with a ACOG and M4.
-I love the optic.
-Very durable and works in every situation that I have used it in.
-Anything from house to house to open ground engagements. the Sherrifs department I work for now issued me a Colt M4 with a ACOG mounted on it. the first time I saw the rifle with a ACOG on it I smiled a little because it's a weapons system I am familiar with and it had a optic that I know will hold up against anything that it would be exposed to.
-I will purchasing a TA31 with a RMR for FN FS2000 soon because I know it will hold against anything and that rifle will become my patrol rifle once I get the optic on it.
-I like my EOTECH I have on the rifle now but I must admit that I miss the ACOG because it is much more versatile than the EOTECH.
+The Sheriff's department I work for now issued me a Colt M4 with a ACOG mounted on it.
+The first time I saw the rifle with a ACOG on it I smiled a little because it's a weapons system I am familiar with and it had a optic that I know will hold up against anything that it would be exposed to.
+I will purchase a TA31 with a RMR for FN FS2000 soon because I know it will hold against anything and that rifle will become my patrol rifle once I get the optic on it.
+I like my EOTECH I have on the rifle now, but I must admit that I miss the ACOG because it is much more versatile than the EOTECH.

-I also have Trijicon pistol night sights on my service Glock 31 and on my HK USP45 off duty pistol and have no complaints.
-In my opinion they are the best pistol night sights out there.
-I have tried numerous different brands on different pistols I regret spending the money on them and not just going with Trijicon in the first place on all my pistols.
+I also have Trijicon pistol Night Sights on my service Glock 31 and on my HK USP45 off duty pistol and have no complaints.
+In my opinion they are the best pistol Night Sights out there.
+I have tried numerous brands on different pistols and I regret spending the money on them and not just going with Trijicon in the first place for all my pistols.

 Manuel PerezColumbia, Maryland October 7, 2013 - I used Trijicon products while on active-duty and deployed in Iraq.
 Your products saved lives and am very confident in using them as they are a proven asset.